spacetelescope/jwst/docs/jwst/associations/association.rst

 classes which share the same base parent classes are referred to as a *rule set*.
 The JWST :ref:`Stage 2 <asn-level2-techspecs>` and :ref:`Stage 3 <asn-level3-techspecs>` are examples of such rule sets.
+:ref:`Figure 2 <figure-association-ruleset-inheritance>`
-The below figure demonstrates the relationships between the base ``Association``, the defining ruleset classes, and the rule classes themselves.
+below demonstrates the relationships between the base `~jwst.associations.association.Association`, the defining ruleset classes, and the rule classes themselves.

+.. _figure-association-ruleset-inheritance:

 .. figure:: graphics/rule_sets.png
    :scale: 50%